 - HIST 5043 Historiography

 Students must take 12 or 15 hours in their Primary Field and a corresponding 6 or 9 hours in their Secondary Field.
 If a student pursues the Thesis option, they will need to complete 6 hours of Thesis Research, either two sections of HIST 5024 in succeeding semesters, or one section of HIST 5030 in one semester.
 After completing the coursework, the student will take their Comprehensive Examinations and/or Thesis Defense.
-More detail of these exams and the thesis defense can be found in the Graduate Student Handbook.
+For more information about the program, please visit the graduate bulletin.

 Dr. David R. Snyder